 - Series: overlap and gap between the series.

-- Data labels: font and font size.
+- Data labels: font, font style, font size, color.

 - Chart title: font, font size, color, position (right, left, centred).